-Frequency and due dates for reports; and
+Frequency and due dates for reports;

-An Agency report monitoring tool similar to the sample in Attachment 3.3.
+An Agency report monitoring tool similar to the sample in Attachment 3.3; and

+A monthly performance reporting tool similar to the sample in Attachment 3.4.

 A training plan detailing, at minimum:

 Training of Contractor staff in all systems functions that they will use.
 This may include the Medicaid Management Information System (MMIS), Pharmacy Point of Sale (POS) system, Data Warehouse/Decision Support system (DW/DS) and other state systems.